MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise2"/></a>
 ## Exercise 2: Set up Batch Shipyard (Windows)

-**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](Windows VM.html).
+**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](https://github.com/MSRConnections/Azure-training-course/blob/master/Content/Batch/Windows%20VM.html).

-Batch Shipyard is built on Python.
+Azure Batch Shipyard is built on Python.
 Windows does not have a built-in Python client, so you need to install one if it isn't installed already.
-In this exercise, you will download and install Python, and then use PiPy, the Python package manager, to install the dependencies for Python for Batch Shipyard.
+In this exercise, you will download and install Python, and then use PiPy, the Python package manager, to install the dependencies for Batch Shipyard.

 1. Visit https://www.python.org/downloads/ to download the latest version of Python for Windows.
 Click **Download Python 3.x.x** to start the download.